OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 these define relationships between clinical events and can be used for information retrieval.
-For example, disorders of the urethra can be found by following the “Finding site of” relationship (Table 5.5):
+For example, disorders of the urethra can be found by following the "Finding site of" relationship (Table 5.5):

 <table>
 <colgroup>